M42 Duster: Units

 Most of the Duster crew members had their AIT training in the 1st Advanced Individual Training Brigade (Air Defense) at Fort Bliss, Texas.
 Some of the Duster NCOs had received training at the Non Commissioned Officers Candidate School which was also held at Fort Bliss, Texas.

-The 1st Battalion, 44th Artillery was the first ADA battalion to arrive in South Vietnam on November 1966.
+The 1st Battalion, 44th Artillery was the first ADA battalion to arrive in South Vietnam in November 1966.
 A self-propelled M42A1 Duster unit, the 1-44th supported the Marines at places like Con Thien and Khe Sanh Combat Base as well as Army divisions in South Vietnam's rugged I Corps region.
 The battalion was assigned to I Field Force, Vietnam and was located at Đông Hà.
 In 1968 it was attached to the 108th Artillery Group (Field Artillery).
 Attached to the 1-44th was G Battery 65th Air Defense Artillery equipped with Quad-50s and G Battery 29th Artillery Searchlights.
 The 1-44th served alongside the 3rd Marine Division along the Vietnamese Demilitarized Zone (DMZ) in I Corps thru December 1971.
 Sergeant Mitchell W. Stout, a member of C Battery, 1-44th Artillery was awarded the Medal of Honor.

 The second Duster battalion to arrive in Vietnam was the 5th Battalion, 2nd Air Defense Artillery.
 Activated in June 1966 it arrived in Vietnam in November 1966 and was diverted to III Corps, II Field Force, Vietnam and set up around Bien Hoa Air Base.
 Attached units were D Battery71st Air Defense Artillery equipped with Quad-50s and I Battery, 29th Artillery Searchlights.
 The "Second First" served the southern Saigon region through mid 1971.
 D-71st Quads remained active through March 1972.

 The third Duster battalion to arrive was the 4th Battalion, 60th Air Defense Artillery.
 Activated in June 1966 it arrived in Vietnam in June 1967 and set up operations in the Central Highlands, based out of An Khê (1967–70) and later Tuy Hoa (1970-71).
 Attached units were E Battery 41st Artillery equipped with Quad-50s and B Battery, 29th Artillery Searchlights (which were already in country since October 1965).
 Members of these units not only covered the entire Central Highlands, but also supported firebases and operations along the DMZ to the north and Saigon to the south.

 Each Duster Battalion had four line batteries (A, B, C, D) and a headquarters battery.
 Each battery had two platoons (1st, 2nd), which contained four sections each with a pair of M42A1 Dusters.
 At full deployment there were roughly 200 M42 Dusters under command throughout the entire war.
 The Duster and Quads largely operated in pairs at firebases, strong points, and in support of engineers building roads and transportation groups protecting convoys.
 At night they protected the firebases from attack and were often the first targets of enemy sappers, rockets, and mortars.
 Searchlight jeeps operated singly but often in support of a Duster or Quad section at a firebase.

 Between the three Duster battalions and the attached Quad-50 and Searchlight batteries over 200 fatalities were recorded.